kumagai-group/pydefect/docs_rst/tutorial.rst

     Va_Se1: [0, 1, 2]

 where the combination of defect types and their charges are shown.
-We can modify this file using an editor if necessary.
+We can modify this using an editor if necessary.
 If we want to add dopants, we can type as follows:

 ::